LispCookbook/cl-cookbook/debugging.md

 4. The list of traced functions appear under `Traced specs`.
 Traces are fetched in batches.
 So use the the `[refresh]` button to update status information about tracing (number of available traces that can be fetched).
 5. Then use either the `[fetch next batch]` or `[fetch all]` buttons to fetch the traces.
 Traces appear under `Traced specs` after that, and you can use the SLIME inspector to visualize their data (arguments and return values).
+6. After more code that calls the traced functions is evaluated, repeat the process (go to step 4).

 ## Step